ThatSneakyCoder/ToDo_terminal/README.md

+# Terminal ToDo App

+### What is the project about?
-# This is a simple crud api written in python

-Following are the features of this project:
+This project is a simple checklist app written in python.
+Following are the dependencies of the project:

-1. Codebase in python
-2. Dependency management using poetry
-3. Database in mysql
+1. Database: mysql
+2. GUI component: tkinter
+3. Project management: poetry
+4. Testing: pytest

+### CICD pipelines of the project

+*under development*